Mrs Bentzien

 My name is Mrs Bentzien and I am the year 2 class teacher.
 I am also the school SENDco (Special Educational Needs and Disabilities Co-ordinator), Senior Mental Health Lead, Computing subject lead and KS1 lead.

-Mrs Franklin teaches Art, PE and Religious Education on Monday and Tuesday afternoon (during my allocated SENDco time and SLT time).
+Mrs Franklin teaches Art and Religious Education on Monday and Wednesday afternoon (during my allocated SENDco time and SLT time).

-Here is our class timetable for Autumn 2023
+Here is our class timetable for Summer 2025

 Homework